tomasherceg/dotvvm-docs/Pages/basics-value-binding.md

 ### Enums

-If you have a property of enum type in your viewmodel, you may need to work with that value in the binding.
-Please note that enum values are converted to string on the client side, so you can compare the value with strings.
+If you have a property of an enum type in your viewmodel, you may need to work with that value in the binding.

+In DotVVM, the enum values are converted to strings on the client side, so you can compare the value with strings.

 ```CSHARP
 public class MyViewModel {